roman-milk/roman-milk.github.io/the-marital-bed.md

  "Jesus H. Christ, Logan!
 Do I ever turn you down for sex?
 Aren't I willing, and loving?
 Do you really have any complaints?
 I think we have sex more than any other couple I know!"

  This wasn't going well.
 "I think we have a great love life, and you're incredibly generous in bed.
 I have no complaints.
 It was just an observation.
 It doesn't mean anything.
 So I only get a blowjob a couple of times a year.
 I'm not complaining."
-Report_Story #5